playmint/ds/contracts/src/maps/tutorial-room-2/README.md

   stackable: true
 ```

+**Note:** later, we'll be using the item ID to verify the unit has the key in their inventory.
+If you're following along and want to use the same ID as we do, you should use the same name.
+Otherwise, you can run the command `ds get items -n local` while running the game to get a list of all the items in your world with their IDs.

 One thing here that isn't clear is the icon.
 The best way to pick an icon is to open the [building-fabricator](http://localhost:3000/building-fabricator) where you can easily flick through the item icons available.

 You can change how much goo it costs the unit to craft this item.